BlairBowen/Knowball/project-description.md

 sporting bonus.
 We expect the engine to be a unique solution that agrees with our human interpretation of obscurity, and we expect the game to be playable online.
 This project blends our interest in sports with a deep dive into how deterministic models can handle vague concepts like obscurity.

+## Further Discussion

+#### Existing Solutions

+There is no shortage of sports trivia games you could play right now.
+Clearly, that isn’t the most interesting aspect of Knowball – the obscurity engine is.
+So, does something similar already exist?
+The short answer is no, not really; the long answer follows.
+A knee-jerk reaction to the prospect of computing something subtle and vague like obscurity is “Well, AI could probably handle it!”
+Transparently, our first designs were AI-based.
+With enough prompting, LLMs could estimate an athlete’s obscurity, but without the consistency or conciseness Knowball is targeting.
+Still, they could help with the question at hand: “Does Knowball exist?”
+Here’s what
+ChatGPT had to say.

+> There are a few approaches and technologies that aim to quantify the "obscurity" or "popularity" of individuals, though none are
+> widely recognized as definitive measures of obscurity in the same way your "obscurity engine" in Knowball is designed to be.

+Let’s not take that at face value, though.
+Digging deeper, there are many individual metrics by which you could approximate obscurity.
+In that regard, social media analytics, search engine trends, bibliometric analysis, and fan communities are all existing services that, by design or otherwise, perform a similar computation.
+Knowball will stand out by consuming several such services for a balanced, richly informed take on obscurity.
+It is designed to be a source of truth, not a contributor.

+#### Approach

+asjdkjalsjdklajslkdjlkajsdjlkasjdklasjd